 ICT is used in most of the fields such as E-Commerce, E-governance, Banking, Agriculture, Education, Medicine, Defense, Transport, etc.

-The Applications of Information and Communication Technology (ICT) in Everyday Life

-Information and communication technologies are all the bases, methods and steps used in communicating, disseminating information, and performing calculations using all electronic devices designed for this purpose, such as computers and various means of communication within established scientific rules and regulations.
+The Applications of Information and Communication Technology (ICT) in Everyday Life disseminating information, and performing calculations using all electronic devices designed for this purpose, such as computers and various means of communication within established scientific rules and regulations.